eimon96/vbs2exe/README.md

 vbs2exe <filename>
 ```

-Where <filename> the name of the VBS file you would like to convert into the EXE.
+Where &lt;filename&gt; the name of the VBS file you would like to convert into the EXE.
 The file extension is optional.
 Name must be 20 characters long max.

 Make sure the VBS file you want to convert is in the same directorry as the vbs2exe.exe file.